fence-io/website/content/articles/networking/index.md

 kind-worker          NotReady   <none>          10s   v1.29.2
 ```

-You'll observe that the nodes are in a "NotReady" state because the CNI installation is disabled (`disableDefaultCNI: true`).
+The nodes are in a "NotReady" state because the CNI installation is disabled in KinD config file (`disableDefaultCNI: true`).
 This means that the essential networking layer required for pod communication and cluster operation is not configured.
 Consequently, the kubelet reports a "NotReady" state as it cannot establish network connectivity.
 Without CNI, pods cannot be assigned IP addresses.

-In this lab, We are using Cilium CNI.
+In this lab, We are going to use Cilium CNI.
 Cilium offers advanced networking features, enhanced security, service mesh integration, scalability, and comprehensive observability features.
 In this article, we’re going to explore some of Cilium advanced networking capabilities.

 Deploying Cilium is straightforward, let's simplify things by applying the following configuration: